siddharthvp/mwn/website/docs/1-getting-started.md

 If you're migrating from mwbot, note that:

 - `edit` in mwbot is different from `edit` in mwn.
 You want to use `save` instead.
 - If you were using the default formatversion=1 output format, set formatversion: 1 in the config options.

-Create a new bot instance:
+#### Set up a bot password or OAuth credentials

+Mwn supports authentication via both [BotPasswords](https://www.mediawiki.org/wiki/Manual:Bot_passwords) and [OAuth 1.0a](https://www.mediawiki.org/wiki/OAuth/Owner-only_consumers).
+Use of OAuth is recommended as it does away the need for separate API requests for logging in, and is also more secure.

+Bot passwords, however, are a bit easier to set up.
+To generate one, go to the wiki's [Special:BotPasswords](https://en.wikipedia.org/wiki/Special:BotPasswords) page.

+#### Initializing bot object

 ```js
 const bot = await mwn.init({